Hyperbilirubinemia and Jaundice

 How is hyperbilirubinemia diagnosed?

 The timing of the appearance of jaundice helps with the diagnosis.
-Jaundice appearing in the first 24 hours is quite serious and usually requires immediate treatment.
-When jaundice appears on the second or third day, it is usually "physiologic."
-However, it can be a more serious type of jaundice.
+Jaundice appearing in the first 12-24 hours can be serious and may require early treatment.
+When jaundice appears on the second or third day, it is usually "physiologic" or related to dehydration.
+The physician will usually rely on a bilirubin tool or graph to decide when the level of bilirubin becomes dangerous as infants who are a few days old can tolerate higher levels of bilirubin compared to an infant who is less than 48 hours old.
 When jaundice appears toward the end of the first week, it may be due to an infection.
-Later appearance of jaundice, in the second week, is often related to breast milk feedings, but may have other causes.
+Later appearance of jaundice in the second week, is often related to breast milk feedings, but may have other causes.

 Diagnostic procedures for hyperbilirubinemia may include:

 Direct and indirect bilirubin levels.
-These reflect whether the bilirubin is bound with other substances by the liver so that it can be excreted (direct), or is circulating in the blood circulation (indirect).
+A blood test can determine if the bilirubin is bound with other substances by the liver so that it can be excreted (direct), or is circulating in the blood circulation (indirect).

-Blood type and testing for Rh incompatibility (Coomb's test)
+Blood type and testing for ABO or Rh incompatibility (Coomb's test)

 Treatment for hyperbilirubinemia

 Treatment depends on many factors, including the cause of the hyperbilirubinemia and the level of bilirubin.
-The goal is to keep the level of bilirubin from increasing to dangerous levels.
+The goal is to keep the level of bilirubin from increasing to dangerous levels while minimizing any negative effects of the treatment.
 Treatment may include:

 Phototherapy.
-Since bilirubin absorbs light, jaundice and increased bilirubin levels usually decrease when the baby is exposed to special blue spectrum lights.
-Phototherapy may take several hours to begin working and it is used throughout the day and night.
-Different techniques may be used to allow all of the skin to be exposed to the light.
+During phototherapy, the baby is placed under ultraviolet light.
+Phototherapy may take several hours to begin working and is used throughout the day and night.
 The baby's eyes must be protected and the temperature monitored during phototherapy.
-Blood levels of bilirubin are checked to monitor if the phototherapy is working.
+Blood levels of bilirubin are checked every 6-12 hours to ensure that the phototherapy is working.

 Adequate hydration with breastfeeding or pumped breast milk.
 The American Academy of Pediatrics recommends that, if possible, breastfeeding be continued.
 Breastfed babies receiving phototherapy who are dehydrated or have excessive weight loss can have supplementation with expressed breast milk or formula.